 - Adopt (the resolution is approved and will be acted on)

 - Not adopt (the resolution is not approved and will not be acted on)

-- Adopt substitute/adopt amended (the resolution is approved after it has been modified by some component of the House)
+- Adopt substitute/adopt as amended (the resolution is approved after it has been modified; "adopt substitute" means it has been modified by a reference committee while "adopt as amended" means it has been modified on the floor of the House)

 - Reaffirm as current policy

 - Refer to the Board (the House sends the resolution to the WAFP Board of Directors for further study and possible action)